Last updated July 2015

 Award and Duration

 The average award is about $2,500; grants do not exceed $3,500.
 Grants are given for one year following the date of the award.
 Grants are taxable income, but the Society is not required to report payments.
 It is recommended that grant recipients discuss their reporting obligations with their tax advisors.
+Grant funds are not to be used to pay income taxes.

 Deadline and Notification